A therapy session works when you find the right person. The sessions are personalised and each session will be different.

 I have done this a couple of times.
 You should have seen me.
 I was so nervous, sweating, mumbling and jumbling up my words, feeling awkward and embarrassed.
 But I got there in the end.

-Therapy is all about you, particularly person-centred therapy which is what I am trained in.
+So how a therapy session works is it is all about you, particularly person-centred therapy which is what I am trained in.
 It is about you being honest with yourself and the therapist.
 If you aren’t that can also hold you back from achieving what you want to achieve.
-The therapist doesn’t know what they don’t know
+The therapist doesn’t know what they don’t know.

 Therapy helps you love life with courage

-Therapy has helped me develop new ways of thinking around my trauma.
+How therapy sessions works for me it helps me develop new ways of thinking around my trauma.
 It no longer dictates my life the way it did.
 I have stopped looping, constantly revisiting and dramatising the events.
-And I have learnt how to break the associations and the hold that the trauma had over me.
+Furthermore, I have learnt how to break the associations and the hold that the trauma had over me.
 Relief!

 In conclusion, my life is so different now to where it was.
 It has been hard work with many tears of pain, frustration, despair, and anger with initially only moments of joy, delight, relief, and light.
 Now that is all I see for the most part in both my personal and business life.